 Meet by phone or secure video with a mental health professional licensed in Wyoming.
 If an emotional support animal or psychiatric service dog is right for you, they issue proper documentation that holds up for housing.

-An ESA letter is the one piece of paperwork that carries legal weight for housing in Wyoming, and it is exactly what landlords look for.
+Living with anxiety, depression, or another condition your animal helps you manage?
+In Wyoming, a properly issued ESA letter is what makes that support legally recognized at home.
 In Cheyenne, Casper, and the Laramie university area, Wyoming’s limited rental supply makes pet-friendly housing scarce and a valid accommodation worthwhile.

 Generalized anxiety, panic disorder, or chronic worry that interferes with focus, sleep, or daily routines.